 Underrated: "They Might Not Have Sold 15 Million Records But They Have An Imprint In This Music"

 [Each week, SOHH asks two entertainment personalities to name who they feel is the most underrated emcee in hip-hop.
-After David Talbert gave Wale the title earlier this week, 112's Slim crowns Common SOHH Underrated.]
+After 50 Cent's cousin Continental Five gave himself the title last week, 112's Slim crowns Common SOHH Underrated.]

 I really have to think about this.
 You want to know who I think is just raw?
 He probably has experienced mainstream success or whatever, but I just think Common's raw after all these years.

 You have artists like Common who, yes he's done movies, but the aspect of hip-hop is a lot of artists are poetic.
 They do poems and all of that and so when I listen to something I like, it's a cat that actually makes sense.

 When I can listen to an artist that's able to make all different styles of music and hear something that's positive, that's what I listen to.
 Common can uplift women, he can tell you about his hood, he can tell you the good, bad and ugly and then tell you if there's a problem, there's a solution.